 As you can see the difference in the numbering of both the electrodes and yes, it is so for a reason.
-You can tell a lot about the properties of an electrode through their numbers.
+You can tell a lot about the properties of an electrode through its numbers.

 The 7018 rod is a medium penetration electrode and has better impact properties at temperatures below zero.
-While the 6013 is almost at the same level penetration wise, the 6013 rods leave significantly less slag as compared to 7018 but is a bit harder to strike.
+While the 6013 is almost at the same level penetration-wise, the 6013 rods leave significantly less slag as compared to 7018 but is a bit harder to strike.
 The 7018 has an elongation of 22% in 2 inches while 6013 has an elongation of 17%.
 While both are made up of mild steel.

-The 7018 also requires an additional storage facility because it having low-hydrogen coating so they have to be stored away from moisture and they might require to be baked in ovens at 300-degree F before being used.
+The 7018 also requires an additional storage facility because it having a low-hydrogen coating so they have to be stored away from moisture and they might require to be baked in ovens at 300-degree F before being used.

 The 7018 also have the added advantage that they can be used with slightly more dirty surfaces.
 It can be a good farm rod if DC is not available.

 DIFFERENCES IN THE TENSILE STRENGTH OF THE WELDS?

 The first two digits of the number convey the tensile strength of the final weld.
 So, in the case of 6013, the final weld will have a minimum tensile strength of 60,000 psi.
 On the other hand, 7018 will deliver a minimum tensile strength of 70,000 psi.